Red River Gorge Swift Camp Creek Trail

 From the trailhead parking lot, the trail crossed KY-715 and entered the forest.
 To my surprise, I ran into a group of four other hikers in the first 15 minutes on the trail.
 Perhaps the trail would be busier than anticipated?
 However, based on their reactions, I was the first other person they had seen in quite some time, and it would turn out they were the only other people I saw on the entire trip.

-PXL_20240307_202206103 Follow the white diamond blazes…
+Follow the white diamond blazes…

 The trail quickly begins its descent towards Swift Camp Creek, following Sons Branch.
 Where Sons Branch joins Swift Camp Creek, the trail turns south to parallel the creek.
 Immediately after this crossing, there are some nice beaches as well as a fantastic area for a campsite on the opposite side of Swift Camp Creek.
 Unfortunately it was far too early for me to set up camp, but good to know for future trips!

-PXL_20240307_210933515 View from a beach looking upstream (south)
+View from a beach looking upstream (south)

 Unfortunately, these beaches are some of the only easily-accessible ones on the entire trail, as it quickly ascends above the creek to follow various ridges.
 Now would be a good time to review the elevation profile in the first photo in this post.
 The Swift Camp Creek Trail is emphatically not a flat trail.
 In fact, it is near constant ups and down throughout the entirety of the route.
-In addition to the constant elevation changes, the terrain itself is full of roots and rocks, making it necessary to pay a good deal of attention to each step, lest you slip, turn and ankle, or tumble down a ravine.
+In addition to the constant elevation changes, the terrain itself is full of roots and rocks, making it necessary to pay a good deal of attention to each step, lest you slip, turn an ankle, or tumble down a ravine.
 It’s not a near-death experience, as the numerous rhododendrons would almost certainly break your fall and catch you, but it is an exercise in focus and concentration.

-PXL_20240307_213217422 Rock formation along the trail
+Rock formation along the trail

-PXL_20240307_213707338 Some views of valleys between ridges, but no real panoramic vistas
+Some views of valleys between ridges, but no real panoramic vistas

-PXL_20240307_215152266 The trail does open up in places for views of the creek down below
+The trail does open up in places for views of the creek down below

 Eventually, I reached the junction of the Swift Camp Creek Trail with the Wildcat Trail.
 Since I started at the Swift Camp Creek Trailhead, I planned to follow the Wildcat Trail on my return trip tomorrow.
 It was around this point that I realized how much the uneven terrain was slowing my pace.
 Checking my mapping app, I saw I was averaging a robust 1.6 miles per hour!